-If you own livestock or horses, you likely already know about the nuisances that are Deer Flies and Horse Flies.
-These two fly breeds are alarmingly large, and the females feed on blood.
-Not only are their bites painful, but they can also spread infectious diseases and parasites.
+If you own livestock or horses, you likely know about the nuisances that are deer flies and horse flies.
+These two fly species are alarmingly large, and the females feed on blood.
+Their bites are painful, and they can also spread infectious diseases and parasites.

-Deer Flies and Horse Flies are similar in a lot of ways.
-They are different, however, because of their body build.
-To the naked eye, you should be able to tell the difference between these two species just by looking at their size.
-Horse Flies can be nearly an inch bigger than Deer Flies.
+Deer flies and horse flies are similar in many ways, but their body build is different.
+Horse flies can be nearly an inch bigger than deer flies.
 This drastic size difference makes it easy to distinguish between the two.

-To find out more about these flies, keep reading.
 In this guide, we give you an overview of both fly types and provide tips for protecting your livestock from them.
-Let’s get the buzz about these flies.
+Let’s get the buzz about these flies!

 At a Glance